cheekiiboom/frankrbot/README.md

 Welcome to frankrbot!

 This bot is a node js application which can read and write Twitch chat messages.
-frankrbot utilizes word APIs to analyze messages and send responses
+frankrbot utilizes word APIs to analyze messages and send tasteful responses

 ## Installation
 After downloading and extracting the zip files,